Litauen/docs.bannerlordmodding.lt/editor/world_map_settlements.md

     * No flying houses, correct level of terrain, other anomalies

+## Cloning a Settlement

+### Wrong gate position

+If after cloning new settlement's gate is at the old settlement's gate - delete [settlement's distance cache](/modding/settlements/#settlements-distance-cache) and allow game to regenerate it.

 ## Deleting a Settlement

 Mark a settlement and press Del or select Delete from the menu: